Lowe's Global Technology Center (Charlotte, North Carolina)

-The Lowe's Global Technology Center (also known as the Design Center Tower) is a 23-story office building in South End Charlotte, North Carolina.
+The Lowe's Global Technology Center (also known as the Design Center Tower) is a 23-story office building in South End, Charlotte, North Carolina.
 Completed in 2021, the tower stands at a height of 357 feet (108.81 Meters) making it the tallest building in South End and outside of Uptown Charlotte, slightly taller than The Arlington at 310 ft.
+However, in 2025 when Queensbridge Collective Vivian opened with a height of 556 ft it took that spot from the building.
 The building is primarily occupied by Lowe's, which occupies 357,000 sqft over 15 floors.
 The building has an additional 20,000 sqft of retail and restaurant space on the ground floor.

 History

 Lowes will be investing $153 million into the building as a tech hub for 2,000 employees.
-400 jobs will be transferred from the company's headquarters in Mooresville, the remaining 1,600 employees will be new hires.
+The company's headquarters in Mooresville will transfer 400 jobs, and the remaining 1,600 employees will be new hires.
 The state has offered Lowes $54.1 million of incentives for the development of 1,600 new jobs.
-The state also be awarding Lowe's a $2 million grant from its North Carolina One Fund.
+The state also is awarding Lowe's a $2 million grant from its North Carolina One Fund.
 Lowe's also considered Dallas for the expansion.
 Ultimately Charlotte was chosen owing to its proximity to the company's headquarters in Mooresville, North Carolina and the appeal of South End to the millennial population.
 The generation enjoys living in denser urban areas with access to the light rail, scooters, and an area that is easily walkable.

 Lowe's CEO Marvin Ellison views expanding IT as a way to become a better retailer.
 He believes one of the characteristics of a greater retailer is having a great technology platform.
-He went on to explain that this project modernizes Lowe's technology systems and drives company growth.
+He explains that this project modernizes Lowe's technology systems and drives company growth.

 Lowe's has already been hiring for the 1,600 new positions.
 Prior to the pandemic, these positions were being housing at 200,000 sqft of leased space in Charlotte Plaza in Uptown Charlotte, IT employees began moving into this space in June 2019.
 However, due to the COVID-19 pandemic the Charlotte Business Journal reported that Lowe's has listed 125,000 square of this space for sublease.
 The remaining 75,000 sqft of space will be available for remote employees.
 Lowe's Charlotte Plaza leases are effective until July 2024.
 Lowe's recently stated their target move-in is the summer of 2022.

 The hiring numbers for the 1,600 new positions stands at 1,200 employees.

 In November 2021 the building was sold to New York-based Apollo Global Management for $318 million.
 This sale set a record for the highest price per square foot at 889 $/sqft.
 The prior record was set in 2020 for 612 $/sqft for the sale of the RailYard in South End.
 The sale price was $201 million.